-- i) Successful completion of seven core MPH 3 unit courses: - a.
+- i) Successful completion of eight core MPH 3 unit courses: - a.
 PUBHLTH 700 Foundations of Population and Public Health Practice - b.
 PUBHLTH 701 Population and Public Health Epidemiology - c.
 HRM 702 Biostatistics - d.
 PUBHLTH 703 Public Health Policy - e.
 PUBHLTH 704 Population and Public Health Research Methods (Prerequisite: PUBHLTH 701 Population and Public Health Epidemiology or permission of the instructor) - f.
-PUBHLTH 705 Seminar Year One - g.
-PUBHLTH 708 Seminar Year Two (Prerequisite: PUBHLTH 705 Seminar Year One) This course includes an MPH Capstone Report: A capstone paper relevant to the student's practicum experience or a public health issue of interest is written in the fall term of second year for full-time students and after the completion of the practicum for part-time students.
-Capstone papers not related to the practicum can be requested by students in discussion with the Program Director. - ii) Five electives relevant to the student's area of focus or interest.
-An additional part-time practicum (17.5 hours per week for 16 weeks) can take the place of 2 electives in the fall term of Year Two. - iii) Completion of a sixteen-week full time (35 hours per week) practicum.
+PUBHLTH 708 Leadership & Applied Public Health - g.
+PUBHLTH 712 Professional Development Studio I - PUBHLTH 713 Professional Development Studio II (Prerequisite: PUBHLTH 712 Professional Development Studio II) This course includes an MPH Capstone Report: A capstone paper relevant to the student's practicum experience or a public health issue of interest is written in the fall term of second year for full-time students and after the completion of the practicum for part-time students.
+Capstone papers not related to the practicum can be requested by students in discussion with the Program Director.